Log in

 Eurasian watermilfoil is a non-native aquatic plant that is present in most U.S. states and much of Canada.
 This plant is known for its rapid growth and ability to spread, which can lead to significant problems within a lake.
 Milfoil forms dense beds that can seriously impair the recreational use of a lake, reduce the availability of fish spawning grounds, outcompete beneficial native plants, and otherwise alter a lake’s natural environment.

 The growth and spread of Eurasian watermilfoil is a threat to all our lakes and ponds.
-Once Eurasian watermilfoil has infested a lake there is no known way to eradicate it.
+Once Eurasian watermilfoil has infested a lake and becomes established, it can be impossible to eradicate it.
 Lake managers can only seek to control it by integrating the most effective, economically feasible, and environmentally sound methods available.

 A drawing and a photograph of Eurasian Watermilfoil, EWM, milfoil.

 Milfoil was introduced into Lake St. Catherine in the early 1970s, and it quickly spread around the lake.
 With milfoil increasingly becoming an issue, in 1979, the LSCA purchased a mechanical harvesting machine (many lake old-timers will remember “Hungry Harvey”).
-This was the only form of milfoil “control” at the time.
-After many years of using mechanical harvesting machines, it was determined that the cutting of the milfoil was actually contributing to its spread around the lake because of the fragmentation created, and other control options were explored.
+However, after many years of using multiple mechanical harvesting machines, it was determined that the harvesters were not providing milfoil control, and they were actually contributing to its spread around the lake.
+Mechanical harvesting creates milfoil plant fragmentation, and these floaters move to other areas, sink to the bottom, and can create new plants.
+Also, when mechanically harvesting areas containing native plants and milfoil, the milfoil will regrow more quickly, and it will outcompete the native plants to create a milfoil monoculture in that area.

 The Vermont Agency of Natural Resources had this to say about mechanical harvesting Eurasian watermilfoil: